 The morning and evening services are nearly identical and includes the following: public prayer, the singing of Psalms (using Sing Psalms) and hymns (using Christian Hymns), readings from the Bible and the preaching of God’s Word by the minister.
 If a single phrase could capture the mood of our worship services, it might be reverent joy.

-The Lord’s Supper is served once a month on the last Sunday of the month (alternating mornings and evenings, starting with the morning service in January), and is open to all those who put their faith in the Lord Jesus Christ and are members of an evangelical church.
-If you are a visiting with us, it would be helpful to speak with Josh or Mark before the service so that we can better know whom to serve.
+The Lord’s Supper is served twice a month on the second (morning) and fourth (evening) Sunday of the month, and is open to all those who put their faith in the Lord Jesus Christ and are members of an evangelical church.
+If you are a visiting with us, it would be helpful to speak with the preacher before the service so that we can better know whom to serve.

 Children are welcome to stay all through the worship service.
 A nearby room is provided for very young children who are unable to make it through, where we make the live audio of the sermon available.
 However, our minister and congregation are quite tolerant of the occasional noise that comes with children being with us.
 We are thankful for the sounds that remind us that we as a church embrace God’s culture of life and all the messiness that necessarily comes with it.